atulao/salt-pepper-ketchup/README.md

 - **UI Components:** Lucide React for icons and visual elements
 - **Maps Integration:** MapBox for static maps of campus buildings
 - **API:** RESTful endpoints for search, suggestions, and user preferences
+- **Theming:** CSS variables and custom React hooks for theme management

 ## Project Architecture